Massachusetts has ended State COVID-19 related restrictions.

 Yes, there are a number of airlines that fly directly into Martha’s Vineyard airport.

-Cape Air – Fly year-round from Boston, Nantucket and New Bedford and seasonally from Hyannis and White Plains.
+Cape Air – Fly year-round from Boston, Nantucket, New York (JFK) and New Bedford and seasonally from Hyannis.

-Jet Blue – Fly seasonally directly from Boston and from New York (JFK)
+Jet Blue – Fly seasonally directly from Boston, Washington and from New York (JFK & LaGuardia)

 Delta Airlines – Fly seasonally directly from New York (JFK & La Guardia)

-American – Fly seasonally from Washington DC and New York (La Guardia)
+American – Fly seasonally from Washington DC, Philadelphia, Charlotte and Chicago.

 Can I bring a car to Martha’s Vineyard?